February 23, 2025

 As he wrote, “The evidence that Rodden operates the GlomarResponder account includes an overwhelming number of biographical details that GlomarResponder has shared over years that align with information about Rodden, including employment history, locations lived, characteristics of a spouse, involvement in a lawsuit against the federal government, height and fashion preferences, penchants for specific phrasing, and a variety of specific interests and hobbies.”

-Monacelli indicated that the Texas Observer had verified these details independently, and when an ICE spokesperson responded via email, they declined to confirm whether or not Rodden was still employed with ICE.
+Monacelli indicated that the Texas Observer had verified these details independently.
+When an ICE spokesperson responded via email, they declined to confirm whether Rodden was still employed with ICE.

 “U.S. Immigration and Customs Enforcement will not comment on the substance of this article pending further investigation, to include whether the owner of the referenced ‘X’ account is a current employee.
 Notwithstanding, ICE holds its employees to the highest standards of professionalism and takes seriously all allegations of inappropriate conduct,” ICE wrote to the outlet.

-Rodden, himself, has been dodgy, not responding to multiple requests for comment from the outlet, and when approached to inquire whether or not he had received the requests for comment, he instructed reporters to “call (his) press office.”
+Rodden has not responded to multiple requests for comment from the outlet, and when approached to inquire whether he had received them, he instructed reporters to “call (his) press office.”

 According to Bjørn Ihler, the founder and CEO of Revontulet, a private counterterrorism intelligence and research company, the number of cross-referenced details regarding Rodden and the details shared on the “GlomarResponder” account are unlikely to be coincidental.